pblack/docs/content/editing-content/images.md

 ## WYSIWYG

-To add an image in the content body, click on the image button on the top of the editor, and select the image you would like to add.
+To add an image in the content body, click on the "Image" button on the top of the editor, and select the image you would like to add.

-[ Image: WYSIWYG editor, image button highlited]
+[ Image: WYSIWYG editor, image button highlighted]

-A modal will apear that will allow you to upload a new image, or select on that you've already uploaded:
+A modal will appear that will allow you to upload a new image, or select on that you've already uploaded:

 [ Image: WYSIWYG upload image modal ]

-[Image: WYSIWYG gallary modal]
+[Image: WYSIWYG gallery modal]

 In the WYSIWYG editor, the image is actually inserted into the editor.